 Each leaf took about 15 minutes to make.
 I made about 30+ one-inch leaves for this project.

 MINI TUTORIALFirst of all, cut out your template along the dotted lines, making sure to keep both adjacent sides of A and B together.
 Using a good light source, fold exactly between sections A and B; you will be sewing on line A6/A7 to B1/B2 later.
-(You can download the templates from my Craftsy store for a small fee OR make your own.)
+(Templates are discontinued.
+You can also make your own.)

 Sew Section A exactly as your normally would on paper using a smaller stitch than usual.
 I use 1,5 stitches instead of 2,5 when sewing on paper.
 Make sure none of the fabric extends over the folded line.
 If it does, cut it away by folding the paper in half and cutting off what extends over the fold.
 You may reference a previous tutorial here.

 After you have made your leaf, iron it well and trim the block along the seam allowance line.
 The block should measure 1 1/2 inches.
 Use the blocks however you wish.

 I made a couple extra blocks and used one of them in a pin cushion for my swap partner.
 I added a one inch border on each side ending with 1/2 border all the way around.
 The pin cushion measures 2" in total. ;-)

 After I made all of my mini leaves, I arranged them together for a matching border.
 Yes, it is matching.
 AND there is one leaf that is a little wonky!
 Can you find it?

 I didn't notice my wonky leaf until after I sewed the border on!
 I showed it to several people and no one noticed!
 I did take the time to change it, because I would have have been a eye sore for me in the end.